When you flush things down the toilet that you shouldn’t, you’re risking serious damage to your pipes – so do you know what can and can’t be flushed?

 Before calling a plumber, there are several quick and easy steps to follow to try and fix a minor dishwasher clog.

-2. Try re-running the cycle – if someone accidentally opened the dishwasher before its cycle finished, it might not have had time to drain.
-Rerun the cycle to make sure your dishwasher is clogged.
+Try re-running the cycle – if someone accidentally opened the dishwasher before its cycle finished, it might not have had time to drain.
+Repeat the cycle to determine if your dishwasher is clogged or not.

-4. Disconnect your dishwasher – if that doesn’t work, it’s time to investigate.
-Turn off the electricity running to your dishwasher to keep yourself safe from electrical shocks.
-Make sure to entirely unplug the dishwasher.
+Disconnect your dishwasher – if that doesn’t work, it’s time to investigate.
+Turn off the electricity running to your dishwasher to keep yourself safe from an electrical shock.
+Unplug the power cord leading to the dishwasher.

-6. Clean the dishwasher filter – remove the dishwasher’s filter(s): usually a twist-off cylindrical filter plus a flat, grate-like filter at the bottom.
+Clean the dishwasher filter – remove the dishwasher’s filter(s): usually a twist-off cylindrical filter plus a flat, grate-like filter at the bottom.
 Give the filter a thorough clean with warm, soapy water to remove any debris.
-Make sure to wipe out any debris in the area before replacing it.
+Wipe out any debris in the area before replacing it.

 If you haven’t been able to locate the problem, or your dishwasher is still not working properly, it’s time to call a qualified plumber.